Having trouble falling asleep? Sleep problems may indicate deeper troubles with your nutrient status.

 In a meta-analysis designed to clarify the association between vitamin D and risk of sleep disorders, nine studies involving a total of 9,397 participants were analyzed and compared.

 Based on the studies’ cumulative results, the researchers found that participants with vitamin D deficiency had a significantly increased risk of sleep disorders.
 Specifically, vitamin D deficiency was linked to poor sleep quality, short sleep duration, and sleepiness.
+Vitamin D supplements can help address vitamin D deficiency and may support better sleep health.
+(17)

 Zinc

-As a trace mineral, Zinc is required in little amounts for full healthy function.
+An important trace mineral, Zinc is required in little amounts for full healthy function.

-Often associated with male health, due to zinc’s direct role in testosterone synthesis, zinc is essential for the full functioning of several health systems, such as immunity, growth and development, and protein synthesis.
+Often associated with male health, due to zinc’s direct role in testosterone synthesis, zinc is essential for the full functioning of several health systems, such as immune function, immunity, growth and development, and protein synthesis.

 One of the more recent discoveries pertaining to zinc’s bio-benefits finds that zinc seems to also be involved in the regulation of sleep.